PacktPublishing/Elevating-React-Web-Development-with-Gatsby-4/README.md

 **Samuel Larsen-Disney**
  studied Computer Science at King's College London.
 He helped design and build American Express' websites.
 Since then he moved to BehaviourLab where he led front-end development before deciding he wanted to get out of finance.
 He has since become a Senior Front-End Engineer at Zone.
 He is most at home coding in React, Javascript, GraphQL & Gatsby but is always open to learning something new.
 When coding he likes to ensure his code is accessible and performant.
 In the last year Sam has contributed 1300+ times to open source projects.
 He enjoys teaching the next generation to code through his articles, presentations and at hackathons.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800209091">https://packt.link/free-ebook/9781800209091 </a> </p>